Will I have Scars From Liposuction?

 Keep in mind though, that patients with darker skin often experience more visible scars following cosmetic surgery.

 For the best possible results plastic surgeons suggest wearing compression garments following the surgery to reduce swelling, facilitate healing and minimize stretching of the skin around the treated area.

 To minimize scarring or other negative results, I would advise you to consult with a board-certified plastic surgeon who understands best practices and has extensive experience with modern liposuction techniques.

 Dr. Frederic Corbin has 1 Liposuction before & after:

 The amount of scarring from liposuction incisions is minimal.
 Please note that there are two kinds of skin blemishes that may appear following liposuction.
 The first is a temporary skin discoloration called dyschromia.
 Darker-skinned patients may experience a longer term of dyschromia after liposuction.The second is an actual scar that can take from six months up to a year to heal.

 Even if small visible scars should appear, a skilled surgeon will strategically have made small incisions in areas which have limited visibility, greatly reducing the risk of their being seen.

 No matter what you end up deciding on, Always make sure that the plastic surgeon you choose is board-certified and checks off all of your other necessary boxes.

-Dr. Landon Pryor has 1 Liposuction, Tummytuck before & after:
+Dr. Landon Pryor has 6 Liposuction, "Brazilian butt lift" before & afters: